Arancha-Shamar/ServerApi/README.md

 This is a lesson for my school where I have to make a backend server with some simple routes and feautures.

 Quick guide:
-1. Install all my npms using npm i
+1. Install all my packages using npm i command in terminal
 2. to start the server using nodemon type npm start
 3. Use postman or similiar softwares to add, remove or edit my products
-4. In the script there is a search for keywords.
-The keywords are KW and it's not case sensetive.
+4. In the script there is a search for the keyword KW It's not case sensetive.
-   So in postman or similiar softwares you can go to /products/search and use the get method to get all items with that contains the letters KW.
+   So in postman or similiar softwares you can go to /products/search and use the get method to get all items that contains the letters KW.

    This is a learning journey so the code might not be perfect or even close to it.
 We're learning on a daily basis.